Hazegard/Goauld-doc/content/en/02-agent/06-killswitch.md

 weight: 6
 ---

 To ensure that no agent runs indefinitely, a killswitch has been implemented.
-After a specified amount of days, the agent automatically shuts down.
+After a specified number of days, the agent automatically shuts down.

 ## Flag